Rigidity of 3-colorings of the discrete torus: Remarks and Open Problems

 \subsection{Acknowledgments}

 We thank Eugenii Shustin for useful discussions on the relation between our work and algebraic topology.
 We also thank Naomi Feldheim, Wojciech Samotij and Yinon Spinka for many useful comments which greatly improved the quality of the paper.
+We are also grateful to the anonymous referees whose insightful comments significantly helped to improve the presentation.